microsoft/BotBuilder-Samples/experimental/common-expression-language/prebuilt-functions.md

 *Example 1*

-This example checks whether the "hello world" string starts with the "world" string:
+This example checks whether the "hello world" string starts with the "hello" string:

 ```
 startsWith('hello world', 'hello')